commons-garden/commons-garden.github.io/content/wireframe/ssb-collections.md

 >{.aaa} Resurfacing posts outside chronological order, reducing Bias of Now

-> Think "mix's book of soup recipes" "nonlinear book of illustration tips" or "rabble book of East Asia travel spots"
+> Think "mixmix's book of soup recipes" "nonlinear book of illustration tips" or "rabble book of East Asia travel spots"

 > Some users don't write much, but curate existing content.
 Collections give them a way to shine.